fish-shell/fish-shell/doc_src/cmds/path.rst

 The available filters are:

-- ``-t`` or ``--type`` with the options: "dir", "file", "link", "block", "char", "fifo", "socket" and "link", in which case the path needs to be a directory, file, link, block device, character device, named pipe, socket or symbolic link, respectively.
+- ``-t`` or ``--type`` with the options: "dir", "file", "link", "block", "char", "fifo" and "socket", in which case the path needs to be a directory, file, link, block device, character device, named pipe or socket, respectively.

 - ``-p`` or ``--perm`` with the options: "read", "write", and "exec", as well as "suid", "sgid", "sticky", "user" (referring to the path owner) and "group" (referring to the path's group), in which case the path needs to have all of the given permissions for the current user.